ramseyjiang/go_junior_to_mid/usages/channel/read.md

 time.Sleep can be used to block a goroutine.
 Channel operations are also blocking in nature.
 When some data is written to the channel, goroutine is blocked until some other goroutine reads it from that channel.
-At the same time, channel operations tell the scheduler to schedule another goroutine, that’s why a program does n’ot block forever on the same goroutine.
+At the same time, channel operations tell the scheduler to schedule another goroutine, that’s why a program does not block forever on the same goroutine.
 These features of a channel are very useful in goroutines communication as it prevents us from writing manual locks and hacks to make them work with each other.

 **Some differences between thread and goroutine.**

-1. OS threads are managed by kernal and has hardware dependencies.
+1. OS threads are managed by kernel and has hardware dependencies.
 Goroutines are managed by go runtime and has no hardware dependencies.

 2. OS threads generally have fixed stack size of 1-2MB.